ARTS-Laboratory/dataset-free-vibration-of-cantilever-beam/readme.md

-# Vibtration data for cantilever beam
+# Vibration data for cantilever beam

 This repo contains vibration data for a cantilever beam as shown below.
 A video of the system is also posted at https://www.youtube.com/watch?v=50uMt-VIjR8